-In the event that we encounter significant hail damage on cotton in the coming weeks, growers with damaged cotton stands will await crop insurance adjuster decisions.
-Although your crop insurance may have considerable influence on your decision regarding damaged cotton, here are suggestions to keep in mind.
-First, don't make a decision too quickly on terminating questionable cotton stands.
 Heading past mid-June, however, will cause some growers to go ahead and replant to other crops rather than wait any longer for insurance decisions.
 As is the case with any crop, often replant decisions are made on insufficient information and emotion, and tearing up a stand that in fact still has respectable yield potential is a mistake to avoid.
-Dr. Randy Boman, Texas Cooperative Extension (TCE) cotton agronomist, Lubbock, suggests producers may find it appropriate to retain surviving cotton stands as low as 1.5 healthy plants per row foot, particularly if the remaining stand is uniformly spaced (see references below).
+Dr. Randy Boman, Texas Cooperative Extension (TCE) cotton agronomist, Lubbock, suggests producers may find it appropriate to retain surviving cotton stands as low as 1.5 healthy plants per foot of row, particularly if the remaining stand is uniformly spaced (see references below).